IrishIRL/ansible-infrastructure-deployment-course-work/backup_restore.md

 # Restore MySQL data from the backup (change IrishIRL and yolo.live for your correct data):
+# NB!
+You should input the data to the machine with your working database!
+If you have master and slave setup, upload to the master machine.

     sudo -u backup duplicity --no-encryption restore rsync://IrishIRL@backup.yolo.live//home/IrishIRL/mysql/ /home/backup/restore/ mysql agama < /home/backup/restore/agama.sql

+## Checking MySQL changes
 # In our current setup you will see the changes on your web page.
 # However you can also go to mysql: